IACR/conference-template/installation.md

 In /styles/main.css, find .headerImg and change the path to background-image to your image.
 The sizing and centering should be taken care of automatically.

-The image must be no smaller than 1200x480.
+The image must be 1200x480px or larger, though larger may affect page load time.
+Acceptable file formats are .jpg, .png, or .gif.
+If using an animated gif, proceed with caution as this has the potential to be supremely annoying and/or negatively affect page load times.

 If you want to remove the background image in the header, delete or comment out .headerImg{background-side}, .headerImg{background-image}, and .headerImg{background-position}.

-Note that removing the header image will not remove the gradient effect.
+Removing the header image will not remove the gradient effect.
 If you would like to remove the background image and the gradient on the header, delete or comment out everything *except* .headerGradient{margin-bottom}.

 ___